 You need a Claude Pro or Team plan.
 The integration is read-only: Claude can search and read your repositories, but it cannot push code, merge pull requests, or modify anything.
 You control which repositories Claude can access during the OAuth authorization flow.

-How to Connect GitHub to Claude
+How to Connect GitHub to Claude in 2026

 Why Use Claude with GitHub